gaifeng8864/klipper-on-android/README_en.md

 3. In theory, this tutorial can be applied to any rooted Android phone, to be tested.

-4. In theory, the debian system installed after installing the proroot container in termux can also be used, to be tested.
+4. In theory, the debian installed after installing the proroot container in termux can also be used, to be tested.

 5. The printer control motherboard model: MKS SGEN-L V1.0, the klipper firmware has been flashed in the SD card in the motherboard.

 **Features of this tutorial:**

-1. Use a separate APP to install the linux operating system under the graphical interface, configure the operating system to automatically restart, etc. Easy to manage and use.
+1. Use a separate APP to install the linux under the graphical interface, configure the OS to automatically restart, etc. Easy to manage and use.

 2. klipper still uses the popular kiauh script to install, upgrade or uninstall.
 The KlipperScreen interface of the mobile phone or the web interface can be used to upgrade each module.